Some useful tips from the booth

 Practice makes perfect – but where do I find the speeches?

-I guess there is nothing left to add to this post except that practice takes a lot of time, it’s almost never easy, but is always rewarding.
+I guess there is nothing left to add to this post except that practice takes a lot of time, it's almost never easy, but is always rewarding.
 Maybe not right away, but most likely sooner than later.
-And I would also like to express my gratitude for such a thoughtful and comprehensive list of links and sources of practice material.
+And I would also like to express my gratitude for such a thoughtful and comprehensive list of links and sources of… Continue reading Practice makes perfect – but where do I find the speeches?

 Lost in Translation of Tourist Signs